Yes, yes, yes, and yes.

 Is there a specific way that I should use Mightier with my clients?

 Mightier is a flexible tool to use in a professional setting.
 Similar to other evidenced-based clinical practices, you may closely adhere to the full treatment modality or simply use pieces of the protocol in therapy sessions with clients.
-Many professionals use Mightier for 45 minutes a week, which is how we recommend families use Mightier at home.
+Many professionals use Mightier for 45 minutes a week, which is similar to how we recommend families use Mightier at home.
 Some professionals use it as a visual to help their clients understand the connection between their mind and body while others use it to help them understand the physiological impact of different coping skills.
 The possibilities are endless!

 How can I learn best practices for how to use Mightier in my setting?